Final report for FS14-282

 Educational & Outreach Activities

-The educational outreach component of this work will occur in the Fall and Winter of 2017.
-To date, we have not held a formal meeting.
-We are still in the planning stages.
+The educational outreach component of this work will occur in the Fall and Winter of 2018.

 A goal of this study has been to assess the feasibility of methods used that are not generally available to farmers without hiring a 3rd party consultant.
 The ability of being able to quickly and accurately access nitrogen placement in the field without dependency on a 3rd party service can impart a unique benefit to the farmer.